The adiabatic limit of Schr\"odinger operators on fibre bundles: Main results

 since $1-(P_0-P_\eps)^2$ is positive for $\eps$ small enough.

 Though this theorem seems rather technical, it is convenient for the derivation of statements on the dynamical and spectral properties of $H$.
-Firstly one can show that the image of $P_\eps$ is almost-invariant under $\ue^{-\ui Ht}$ using standard time-dependent perturbation theory (see e.g.~\cite[section 3.1]{WaTeConst}). \begin{cor} In the notation of theorem~\ref{thm:proj} there exist constants $C$ and $\eps_0>0$ such that
+Firstly one can show that the image of $P_\eps$ is almost-invariant under $\ue^{-\ui Ht}$ using standard time-dependent perturbation theory (see e.g. Wachsmuth and Teufel~\cite[Section 3.1]{WaTeConst}). \begin{cor} For every $N\in \N$ and $\Lambda>0$ there exist constants $C$ and $\eps_0>0$ such that if $P_\eps$ and $\varrho$ are as in Theorem~\ref{thm:proj} we have

-for every $\varrho$ and every $\eps< \eps_0$. \end{cor} It is of high interest to provide an effective description of $H$ on $L^2(\mathcal{E})$, for which this dynamical invariance is a necessary requirement.
+for all $\eps\in(0, \eps_0)$ and $t\in \R$ \end{cor} It is of high interest to provide an effective description of $H$ on $L^2(\mathcal{E})$, for which this dynamical invariance is a necessary requirement.
 Such a description is provided by the effective operator

 Whenever $\mathcal{E}$ is a trivial line-bundle, in particular for the ground state band $\lambda_0$, this is an operator in $L^2(B)$.
 As such it provides a description of $H$ on $M$ by an operator on the lower dimensional space $B$.
 Since $[P_\eps, H]=[P_0, H] + \mathcal{O}(\eps)=\mathcal{O}(\eps)$, one easily checks that $H_\mathrm{eff}$ is self-adjoint on $D_\mathrm{eff}=U_\eps^*P_\eps D(H)\subset L^2(\mathcal{E})$ using the Kato-Rellich theorem.
-Because of the invariance of $P_\eps \mathscr{H}$, the solutions to the Schrödinger equation with initial data in the image of $P_\eps$ can be approximated using this operator. \begin{cor} Let $\Lambda>0$, $N\in \N$ and $P_\eps$ be the corresponding projection of theorem~\ref{thm:proj}.
+Because of the invariance of $P_\eps \mathscr{H}$, the solutions to the Schrödinger equation with initial data in the image of $P_\eps$ can be approximated using this operator. \begin{cor} Let $\Lambda>0$, $N\in \N$ and $P_\eps$ be the corresponding projection of Theorem~\ref{thm:proj}.
 There exist constants $C$ and $\eps_0>0$ such that